core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Update Endpoint Links {#link-up}

-An iPATCH (or PATCH) update {{RFC8132}} adds, removes or changes links of a registration by including link update information in the payload of the update with a media type that still needs to be defined.
+An iPATCH (or PATCH) update ({{RFC8132}}) can add, remove or change the links of a registration.

+Those operations are out of scope of this document, and will require media types suitable for modifying sets of links.

 # RD Groups {#group}